awsdocs/amazon-ec2-user-guide/doc_source/ei-tensorflow.md

 **To download and install the pip package**

-1. Choose the zip file with the pip wheel for the Python version and operating system of your choice from the [S3 bucket](https://s3.console.aws.amazon.com/s3/buckets/amazonei-tensorflow/)\.
-Copy the path to the zip file and run the following command to download it:
+1. Choose the tar file with the pip wheel for the Python version and operating system of your choice from the [S3 bucket](https://s3.console.aws.amazon.com/s3/buckets/amazonei-tensorflow/)\.
+Copy the path to the tar file and run the following command to download it:

    ```
-   curl -O [URL of the zip file of your choice]
+   curl -O [URL of the tar file of your choice]
    ```

-1. Unzip the file:
+1. Untar the file:

    ```
-   unzip [name of zip file] -d /tmp
+   tar -xvzf [name of tar file]
    ```

 1. Install the pip wheel: